 From Bundy’s standpoint, it would have been much easier to drive to a remote location and attack her.
 There were no benefits to bringing Brenda back to his room, only risks.

 During the interview, Stephen Michaud was quick to point out that it seemed “terribly risky” for the killer to bring a victim back to his house.

 Michaud: It would seem terribly risky.

 Bundy: If you live with someone.
 But he had his own house.

 In reality, Bundy did not have his own house.
-Instead, he was renting a room in a house with other people In other words, this wasn’t as “risk free” as his confession suggests.
+Instead, he was renting a room in a house with other people.
+In other words, this wasn’t as “risk-free” as his confession suggested.

 If his victim had screamed or made a noise while he was attempting to strangle her, then Bundy would have found himself in a very exposed position.

 If Bundy strangled Brenda Carol Ball to death, then why did her skull have a large fracture?